Ziptility/RxDBDotNet/README.md

 These GraphQL operations demonstrate the core components of the RxDB replication protocol: push replication, pull replication with checkpoint management, and event observation through subscriptions.

-## RxDB Replication Protocol Implementation
+## RxDB Replication Protocol Details

 RxDBDotNet thoroughly implements the RxDB replication protocol with additional error handling conventions: